7. July 2021 Update - Alternative Abnormal Access Route Information Day

 The changes made to the consented development are summarised in the table below.
 For a layout of the proposed variation and the consented variation, see the 'Maps' page.

 Consultation Responses to the Proposed Development

-Following receipt of the Variation Application the ECU consulted with technical and non-technical consultees to gather opinion from stakeholders regarding the merits of the proposed development.
-Some matters have been raised by consultees that requires FEI to address and this submission provides the Applicant’s response to those.
+Following receipt of the Variation Application (see 3. above) the ECU consulted with technical and non-technical consultees to gather opinion from stakeholders regarding the merits of the proposed development.
+Some matters have been raised by consultees that requires FEI to address and this submission provided the Applicant’s response to those.